aerni/statamic-livewire-forms/README.md

 ### Run the setup command

 Go ahead and run the following command in your console.
-It will guide you trough creating your first [view](https://github.com/aerni/statamic-livewire-forms#views) and [theme](https://github.com/aerni/statamic-livewire-forms#themes).
+It will guide you through creating your first [view](https://github.com/aerni/statamic-livewire-forms#views) and [theme](https://github.com/aerni/statamic-livewire-forms#themes).
 Optionally, you may also create a [component](https://github.com/aerni/statamic-livewire-forms#components) to customize the form's behavior.

 ```bash
 php please livewire-forms:setup